msnliu/Scale-Models-and-Logical-Clocks/README.md

 The code assumes that the virtual machines are running on the same physical machine and communicate with each other over a network.
 In a real distributed system, the machines would be running on separate physical machines and communicate with each other over a network.
 The code does not implement any fault tolerance or error handling mechanisms.
 In a real distributed system, fault tolerance and error handling would be essential.
 The code does not implement any optimizations to reduce the number of messages exchanged between the machines.
 In a real distributed system, optimizing the message exchange is critical to performance.

-# License
-This code is licensed under the MIT License.
-See the LICENSE file for details.

 # Contributors

 Guangya Wan